renatoleme/heytinget/README.md

 done
 ```

-The idea is to look at every topology pre-seted on [topology file](topos.t) file with every possible valuation.
+The idea is to look at every topology pre-seted on [topos.t](topos.t) file with every possible valuation.

 ## Examples